Minoru Yamasaki: World Trade Center

+Yamasaki designed the BOK Tower in Tulsa, Oklahoma with a similar design to the World Trade Center.
+It was completed in 1976 and was the tallest building in Oklahoma at the time.

 Later years

 After criticism of his dramatically cantilevered Rainier Tower (1977) in Seattle, Yamasaki became less adventurous in his designs during the last decade of his career.

 In 1978, Yamasaki designed the Federal Reserve Bank tower in Richmond, Virginia.
 The work was designed with a similar external appearance as the World Trade Center complex, with its narrow fenestration, and stands at 394 ft.

 Legacy

 Despite the many buildings he completed, Yamasaki's reputation faded along with the overall decline of modernism towards the end of the 20th century.
 Two of his major projects, the Pruitt-Igoe public housing complex, and the original World Trade Center, shared the dubious symbolic distinction of being destroyed while recorded by live TV broadcasts.
-The World Trade Center towers were not well received by some commentators at the time of their debut, with noted New York Times architectural critic Ada Louise Huxtable criticizing the towers as being "pure technology, the lobbies are pure schmaltz and the impact on New York of 110-story buildings...is pure speculation" with criticizing the gothic exterior branches at the lower levels as "General Motors gothic".
+The World Trade Center towers were not well received by some commentators at the time of their debut, with noted New York Times architectural critic Ada Louise Huxtable criticizing the towers as being "pure technology, the lobbies are pure schmaltz and the impact on New York of 110-story buildings...is pure speculation" and their gothic exterior branches at the lower levels as "General Motors gothic".
 In many ways, these best-known works ran counter to Yamasaki's own design principles, and he later regretted his reluctant acceptance of architectural compromises dictated by the clients of these projects.
 Several others of his buildings have also been demolished.

 Yamasaki collaborated closely with structural engineers, including John Skilling, Leslie Robertson, Fazlur Rahman Khan, and Jack V. Christiansen, to produce some of his innovative architectural designs.
-He strived to achieve "serenity, surprise, and delight" in his humanistic modernist buildings and their surrounds.
+He strove to achieve "serenity, surprise, and delight" in his humanistic modernist buildings and their surrounds.

 Decades after his death, Yamasaki's buildings and legacy would be re-assessed more sympathetically by some architectural critics.
 Several of his buildings have now been restored in accordance with his original designs, and his McGregor Memorial Conference Center was awarded National Historic Landmark status in 2015.